 Peter Barrett: That is correct, yeah so that is, I am actually Type 1 diabetic myself, is a way of using a different kind of continuous care, where coaches and doctors can work with patients to really change the outcome of Type 2 diabetes.
 And the treatment is, it's a mix of coaching and I had other interventions, which for the first time really dramatically change the way it progresses.

 Peter Barrett: Yeah, there are patients who are currently under treatment.

 NDTV: And is there a website that people can go to?

 Peter Barrett: Yeah, the company is called Virta Health.

 NDTV: So, Virta Health, virtahealth.com?

-Peter Barrett: That is right.
-And currently the treatments are available in North America, but its inspiring CEO, and I have never seen patient testimonies like that, it is really an extraordinary programme.
+Peter Barrett: That's correct.
+And currently the treatments are available in North America, but it's inspiring CEO, and I have never seen patient testimonials like that, it is really an extraordinary programme.

 NDTV: God bless you.
 Before we kind of come to the final point, driverless cars, it is like the 'in' thing these days.
 What is your take on that?

 Peter Barrett: Well, the driverless cars are interesting, it speaks to you what you are talking about with machine learning.
 That we have seen them do things which seem like human capabilities, to recognise a cat, to be able to do these near perception tasks.
 And I think we have been seduced into thinking that applies to broader forms and deeper forms of human intelligence, by the human priors, to know how to get onto the hole in a tunnel, or navigate to an intersection in Mumbai.
 It is a very complicated human task, which requires all human priors to get right, and we have been trying to make these driverless vehicles like independent sentient creatures, to work the way we do to solve their problem.
 But they don't need to, because they can read each other's minds.
 They can see around corners...